CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 ```

 ## Clone the Repository
-1. Use your favorite Git tool to clone the [PRIME DATA hub repository](https://github.com/CDCgov/prime-data-hub)
+1. Use your favorite Git tool to clone the [PRIME ReportStream repository](https://github.com/CDCgov/prime-data-hub)
     - On Git Bash, use the command:
         ```
         git clone https://github.com/CDCgov/prime-data-hub.git
         ```
     - On other tools, you can clone from the URL https://github.com/CDCgov/prime-data-hub.git
 1. Change the working directory to the `prime-router` directory.
     ```
     cd <your_path>/prime-router
     ```